kubernetes-sigs/kustomize/releasing/README.md

 ```

 ### trigger the cloud build

-Pushing the tag will trigger a job in [Google Cloud
-Build] to put a new release on the [releases page].
+Push the tag:
 ```
 git push upstream $version
 ```

+This triggers a job in [Google Cloud Build] to
+put a new release on the [release page].

 ###  Update release notes